 I created the DJ sets at a time in my life where I still believed in that kind of love.
 The type of reckless love that glorified pain and anguish if it meant being able to touch upon desire.
 The kind that regards sacrifice for love as a virtue instead of what it is: an expression of infatuation and narcissism.
 Because of the objectification that comes from this expression, bad things happen to people who love others in this manner.
 It is never any good to make objects of people and place them at the center of your universe.

 But because I was battling severe illness and depression during that period of my life, I no longer wanted to feel numb.
 Instead, I wanted to feel alive.
-I wanted to experience the kind of all too consuming desire idealized in the Before Sunrise and Before Sunset.
+I wanted to experience the kind of all too consuming desire idealized in the movies, Before Sunrise, and Before Sunset.

 That was a dark time in my life.
 I survived but not before being forced to answer some of the questions posed in the movies.